opendatasoft/ods-documentation-explore-api/source/includes/csw/get_records.md

 </GetRecords>
 ````

 The `GetRecords` operation allows clients to discover resources (datasets).
-The response is a XML document and
+The response is an XML document and
 the output schema can be specified.

 ### Parameters